 Responsible pet ownership is essential for a healthy and safe family dynamic.
-When you first bring home a new pet, from a breeder or shelter, there is a substantial amount of responsibility that is placed in your hands, as well as your family.
-Certainly, a new furry friend joining the family will enhance your life, but also they will also change your everyday routines, activities, and in someway finances.
+When you first bring home a new pet, from a breeder or shelter, there is a substantial amount of responsibility that’s placed in you and your family’s hands.
+Naturally, a new furry friend joining the family will enhance your life, but also they will also change your everyday routines, activities, and maybe even your finances.
 There are five key factors of responsible pet ownership to consider before bringing a new pet home.

 How to be a responsible pet owner

 A pet’s positive well-being is absolutely essential.
 In order for a pet to be balanced, they must be receiving necessary care regularly.
-For instance, care in what food they’re eating to the quality of physical exercise.
-Certainly, when you take the time, attention, and care to focus on your pet, you benefit the short and long-term quality of your furry friend’s life.
+For instance, the food they’re eating to the quality of physical exercise.
+Also, when you take the time, attention, and care to focus on your pet, you benefit the short and long-term quality of your furry friend’s life.

 Consider these opportunities for your pet’s well-being: